evangandy/Blackjack/README.md

 # Blackjack

-Open and run the main.ipynb file in a jupyter notebook
+Open and run the main.ipynb file in a jupyter notebook through codespaces